jirkapok/GasPlanner/doc/roadmap.md

   * UX
     * fix layout, so the fields aren't moving when validation error appears
     * align fields to consume full space
-    * Profile errors should contain explanation how to fix it
 * Help
   * Add help to the UI as side bar
     * <https://ej2.syncfusion.com/angular/documentation/sidebar/getting-started/>